isamu-isozaki/teamai_test/marketing/product-marketing/customer-reference-program/index.html.md

 ### Customer Reference Types
 Some examples of the types of assets we'd use as customer references once we have approval from the customer:
-* Logo (The ability to name a company as a customer and use their logo in our marketing materials)
+* Logo (The ability to name a company as a customer and use their logo in our marketing materials/index.html.md)
-* Live sales reference (both calls and possible in-person)
+* Live sales reference (both calls and possible in-person/index.html.md)
 * Website content
   * Case studies
   * Blog posts
   * Videos
   * Podcasts
   * Usage quotes
-* Event speakers (At industry, third-party and company events)
+* Event speakers (At industry, third-party and company events/index.html.md)
 * References for analysts and press
-* Quotes (can be attributable with approval or anonymous)
+* Quotes (can be attributable with approval or anonymous/index.html.md)
-* Anecdotes (short "snackable" stories, can be attributable with approval or anonymous) Read [GitLab's customer anecdotes](#customer-anecdotes).
+* Anecdotes (short "snackable" stories, can be attributable with approval or anonymous/index.html.md) Read [GitLab's customer anecdotes](#customer-anecdotes/index.html.md).

 ### Customer Case Studies
-The most recent customer case studies are found on the [GitLab customer's page.](https://about.gitlab.com/customers/) When we build case studies, we need to have quantifiable metrics and business value to help describe how GitLab helped a customer achieve a signficant business result.
+The most recent customer case studies are found on the [GitLab customer's page.](https://about.gitlab.com/customers/index.html.md/index.html.md)
+When we build case studies, we need to have quantifiable metrics and business value to help describe how GitLab helped a customer achieve a signficant business result.
 Below are a sample of KPIs / dimensions we need to find in a good case study.

 **Faster**